Getting Started Guide (Plus plan): The New Litmus Platform

 When creating an email by using the “New Email” button, you’ll notice a few places where you can paste in your HTML:

-- Build: Press “Start Building” to start from scratch in Builder and paste your HTML in there.
+- Build: Press “Pick a template” and then select the "Blank email" option to start from scratch in Builder and paste your HTML in there.
 This will automatically open your email in Builder, and will not automatically generate Email Previews or auto populate your email in the Checklist view.
-You can move your code from Builder to Checklist with the Push button.
+You can move your code from Builder to Checklist with the “Update Checklist” button.

-- Approve: This method is only available on the Litmus Enterprise plan.
+- Review: This method is only available on the Litmus Enterprise plan.

 - Test: Paste your HTML in the create email modal.
 This will automatically create your email across Builder and Checklist, and automatically generate one set of Email Previews (available in Checklist).